 If you have an iPhone, you’ll need to contact customer support to walk through some extra set-up steps, which can be time consuming.
 Google Fi is compatible with most Android phones that can access the T-Mobile 5G network.

 If you purchase a phone through Google Fi, you can sign up for affordable device protection.
 Monthly costs will vary depending on your device, as well as the deductible for specific repairs.
 The cost of monthly device protection is as low as $3/mo.

 Pay for what you use or enjoy unlimited call, text and data.

 Google Fi offers two types of monthly plans: Flexible and Unlimited.
-The Flexible plans let you pay for only what you use at the end of every month with a base cost of $20/mo. and $10/GB.
-With the flexible plan, your data is free after 6GB, so you’ll pay $80 at most per month.
+The Flexible plans let you pay for only what you use at the end of every month with a base cost of $20/mo. plus $10 for each GB of data you use.
+With the Flexible plan, your data is free after 6GB, so you’ll pay $80 at most per month.
 If you know you’ll use more than 6GB, it’s more cost-effective to choose the unlimited plan at $70/mo.